 The area was inhabited since prehistoric times and still hides several ruins and remains of various eras, from Domus de Janas to the St. Peter’s Church nearby su Sterru.
 The Golgo Plain is also one of the starting points of the Selvaggio Blu trails.

-Check out my post The Best Guide To The Golgo Plateau.
+Check out my post The Best Guide To The Golgo Plateau for more guidance on this unique place.

 The Selvaggio Blu